owncloud-archive/documentation/admin_manual/appliance/howto-update-owncloud.rst

 How to Update ownCloud
 ======================

-There are three options to update an ownCloud installation hosted on an ownCloud X Appliance:
+There are two options to update an ownCloud installation hosted on an ownCloud X Appliance:

 - `Use the Univention Management Console`_
 - `Use the Command Line`_